 Contact details of our teaching staff can be found at Unit Contacts in the Information section on the top left hand side of Moodle.
 I am the teaching staff member for the unit this term.

 I will give you your own company at 5.00pm Friday (Week 1).
 This will be available in the top central section of Moodle.
-I will also email everyone (as well as post on the unit Facebook page) to let you know when they are available.
+I will also email everyone (as well as post on our unit Facebook page) to let you know when they are available.

 Your company may be from Australia, New Zealand, UK, Europe, Asia, Africa, South America or Canada.
 Your company will use international accounting standards so we can together make sense of our firm’s accounts from a range of different countries, as all our companies will be following the same accounting ‘rules’.
 Your company may have exotic and well-known international brands, or it may be a business completely unknown to you.

-The assesment in our unit is:
+The assessment in our unit is:

 In our unit we have no exam.
 This will be great at the end of term.
 If you are studying other units with exams, this will allow you to focus on preparing for those exams.
 But the trade-off (and there is always a trade-off, isn’t there?) is that there are a series of assessments spread evenly throughout the term.
 This means in our unit you need to work steadily each week; that is right, every week.